Stuart-Mouse/Stuart-Mouse.github.io/tein-article.md

     but tbh, there's not too much depth to probe since the game is just missing some of the essential primitives that would be required to make momentum play more interesting not to mention the game's insanely high air friction, which makes stopping and starting wooshies a bit of a weird quirk more than a real mechanic

+limiting level layouts to a single screen can be a bit *too* limiting
+    especially limiting on verticality

 ## Building on the game's design